Ruben9922/reversi/README.md

 ./reversi
 ```

+##### Unidentified developer error on macOS
+When running the program on macOS for the first time you may get an error saying the app can't be opened as it's from an unidentified developer.
+You can bypass the error as follows:
+1. Locate the `reversi` binary in Finder.
+2. Control-click the binary, then select Open from the menu.
+3. Click Open in the dialog.

+This only needs to be done once - in future you can open the app as normal by double-clicking on it.

+For more info, please see [this help page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac) on the Apple website.

 ### Using Snap (Linux or macOS only)
 If using Linux or macOS (with Snap installed), you can install via Snap using either the desktop store or the command line:
 ```bash